apache/cordova-plugin-statusbar/README.md

 StatusBar.backgroundColorByName
 =================

-On iOS 7, when you set StatusBar.statusBarOverlaysWebView to false, you can set the background color of the statusbar by color name.
+On iOS, when you set StatusBar.overlaysWebView to false, you can set the background color of the statusbar by color name.

     StatusBar.backgroundColorByName("red");